 At first I didn’t like the extra column of keys on the left side.
 They add a lot of bulk and they make the keyboard look chunky.
 But the actions (forward and back in a web browser, cut, paste, etc.) are the actions I use most often, and they’re really handy.
 They feel like a reach when I’m typing and want to use them, and it’s taking some time to get into the habit of using them instead of my usual multi-key commands.
 Also, the keys don’t work every time, for example, when I’m trying to cut and paste something.
 It’s pretty annoying when you’re trying to make your workflow more efficient and end up having the opposite effect.

-After using chiclet-style keys for years, this keyboard took a while to get used to.
+After using chiclet-style keys for years, this keyboard’s tall keys took a while to get used to.
 And it wasn’t just typing differently, but my muscles were also fatigued.
 I noticed I had muscle soreness at first — as if I’d been working out — when I first started using this keyboard, which is a very different feeling from actual pain I felt while using keyboards that didn’t work for me.
 Also, if speed is important to you, my words per minute (WPM) dropped considerably after switching to this keyboard.
-I’m sure it’ll get back to normal, but know that it’ll take some practice and time.
+I’m sure I would’ve gotten back to my normal speeds on this keyboard if I hadn’t upgraded to the keyboard below.

 Keyboards that didn’t work for me (but might for you)